-I get great questions from webinars and emails that give me a chance to illustrate important points about grant writing (I’ve got a webinar happening this Saturday, sign up here).
+I get great questions from webinars and emails that give me a chance to illustrate important points about grant writing.
 I just got an email question that brought up an important issue:

 Recently, I read a proposal written by a tenured faculty member who recently got her R01 funded.
 She has a record of getting grants, so, I expected to have my socks blown off by her proposal….
 The proposal wasn’t exciting: it didn’t even explain why it was important (although there were TONS of technical details) … So my question is this: how much do other factors (like who writes your letters, what school you came from, whose lab you came from) play into the funding decision?